StockSharp/AlgoTrading/Designer/Gallery/Schemas/MACD_Bollinger/README.md

 # MACD and Bollinger Middle Band Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 Two very common indicators split the work: MACD says which side of the market to be on, and the middle Bollinger band says when the price has strayed far enough from fair value to take that side cheaply.
-The outer bands are deliberately not used — the original strategy buys dips below the middle line, not breakouts of the envelope.
+The outer bands are deliberately not used because the diagram trades dips below the middle line, not breakouts of the envelope.

 ![schema](schema.svg)